eri/Website/README.md

 </p>
 <p align="center">Welcome to my personal website's repository.
 Made with Python Flask and WindiCSS.</p>

+> [!IMPORTANT]
+> This repository stores my personal website's old version and is no longer maintained.
+Please see [eri.dev](https://eri.dev)'s repository on [eri/dev](https://github.com/eri/dev) for the latest and up to date version.

 ## 🔄&nbsp; Update — May 2022
 - Fixed dependencies bugs with `jinja` & specific Python versions preventing the app to start
 - Fixed the broken dark / white theme switcher ([#6](https://github.com/eri/Website/pull/6))